-In addition to helping you with academic planning, academic advisers can refer you to the wide array of resources that are available to UF students..
+In addition to helping you with academic planning, academic advisors can refer you to the wide array of resources that are available to UF students..

 Library West is UF’s main library, but there are specialized libraries for science, music, education, architecture majors.
 In addition to serving as a traditional information resource, libraries also provide quiet places to study, training on how to use the library, and access to free online journals.